Pearson correlation coefficient: Interpretation

 The correlation coefficient ranges from −1 to 1.
 An absolute value of exactly 1 implies that a linear equation describes the relationship between X and Y perfectly, with all data points lying on a line.
-The correlation sign is determined by the regression slope: a value of +1 implies that all data points lie on a line for which Y increases as X increases, and vice versa for −1.
+The correlation sign is determined by the regression slope: a value of +1 implies that all data points lie on a line for which Y increases as X increases, whereas a value of -1 implies a line where Y increases while X decreases.
 A value of 0 implies that there is no linear dependency between the variables.

 More generally, (X_{i} − '̅'̅X̅'̅'̅)(Y_{i} − '̅'̅Y̅'̅'̅) is positive if and only if Xi and Yi lie on the same side of their respective means.
 Thus the correlation coefficient is positive if Xi and Yi tend to be simultaneously greater than, or simultaneously less than, their respective means.
 The correlation coefficient is negative (anti-correlation) if Xi and Yi tend to lie on opposite sides of their respective means.
 Moreover, the stronger either tendency is, the larger is the absolute value of the correlation coefficient.

 Rodgers and Nicewander cataloged thirteen ways of interpreting correlation or simple functions of it: